w3c/wcag-em-report-tool/docs/EARL+JSON-LD.md

 ## earl:Assertion
-Assertions are decribed according to EARL and will also include a TestResult.
+Assertions are described according to EARL and will also include a TestResult.
 For more details see: http://www.w3.org/TR/EARL10-Schema/#Assertion

 Important note: To refer to WCAG 2 success criteria, the IDs of given to their definition in the official WCAG 2 specification are used.
-For example, the definition of Success criteiron 1.1.1 is http://www.w3.org/TR/WCAG20/#text-equiv-all
+For example, the definition of Success Criterion 1.1.1 is http://www.w3.org/TR/WCAG20/#text-equiv-all

 ### hasPart & earl:subject